Ten Lessons from 30 African entrepreneurs

-I want to give you 10 lessons to take away from their success stories.
+I want to give you 10 lessons to take away from their success stories – based on the 2018 award winners.
 My objective is not for you to become a millionaire – although that wouldn’t be bad – but to motivate you to start small.
 Give it a go.
 Keep on going.

 These amazing individuals under 30 years of age show that you’re never too young to start!
 No matter when or where you were born.
 Whether you’ve had everything handed to you on a plate, or not – you can make your BIG dream happen and move forward to live the life you imagined!

 Here are the ten lessons.
 Let’s get into it!